Bigjango13/Burlap/README.md

 As you can see, the Rust interpreter is a *lot* faster, it also uses nicer abstractions.

-## Extentions
+## Extensions
 These are either sack ideas that aren't currently in the spec, or non-standard changes to the sack language. **They are not part of the sack language.** <br>
 They can be enabled by passing a specific flag or all enabled by `-use-all`.

-Here is the list of extentions:
+Here is the list of extensions:
 - String escapes (`-use-escape`), allows for `\n`, `\r`, `\t`, `\e`, `\'`, `\"` and `\\` escape codes in strings.
 - Automatic none (`-use-auto-none`), allows for using `return;` as syntactic sugar for `return none;`, and `let x;` for `let x = none;`.
-- Varible argument print (`-use-va-print`), allows for passing any number of args to print instead of just one.
+- Variable argument print (`-use-va-print`), allows for passing any number of args to print instead of just one.

 ## Goals/roadmap
 - Sack formatter, so all code can be formatted to fit the current sack spec.
 - Sack debugger, so you can see what your program is doing and why it sets x to `none` instead of `26`.
-- Transpiling to Python, transpiling sack to any diffrent language will provide huge benefits such as calling python functions and using a wider range of tools (and not to forget performance!
+- Transpiling to Python, transpiling sack to any different language will provide huge benefits such as calling python functions and using a wider range of tools (and not to forget performance!
 Generally huge languages with lots of funding have pretty fast interpreters).
 - Transpiling to JavaScript, see above for reasons, but this will also allow for using sack on the web.
 Running on the web will make it easier to create web-based sack playgrounds.
-- Transpiling to C, see above for reasons, but this will also allow for using sack as a compiled langauge which opens lots of doors.
+- Transpiling to C, see above for reasons, but this will also allow for using sack as a compiled language which opens lots of doors.

 ## Building
 It's a normal rust project, so `cargo run` to run, `cargo build` to build, and `cargo build --release` to build in release mode.